DevDenLab/LLM_NOTEBOOKS/README.md

 ---

 If you encounter any issues or need assistance, feel free to:
-- [Raise an issue](https://github.com/TatvaJoshi/LLM_NOTEBOOKS/issues) in the repository's issues section.
+- [Raise an issue](https://github.com/DevDenLab/LLM_NOTEBOOKS/issues) in the repository's issues section.
-- For additional help, contact Tatva Joshi at [Tatva.joshi@albertahealthservices.ca](mailto:Tatva.joshi@albertahealthservices.ca).
+- For additional help, contact Tatva Joshi

 # How to convert Pytorch.bin to GGUF format:
 1. pip install llama-cpp-python